Montandalar/advtrains/advtrains_luaautomation/README.txt

 		-- -1 = section is free, maximum speed permitted
 		-- false = Signal doesn't provide distant signal information.

-	info = {
 	-- the character of call_on and dead_end is purely informative call_on = <boolean>, -- Call-on route, expect train in track ahead (not implemented yet) dead_end = <boolean>, -- Route ends on a dead end (e.g. bumper) (not implemented yet)

 	w_speed = <integer>,
 	-- "Warning speed restriction".
 Supposed for short-term speed -- restrictions which always override any other restrictions -- imposed by "speed" fields, until lifted by a value of -1 -- (Example: german Langsamfahrstellen-Signale)
-	}
 }
 As of January 2020, the 'dst', 'call_on' and 'dead_end' fields are not used.